Porotype/porotype.github.io/_posts/2015-06-01-please-use-otp.md

 Option 2 might be a bit harder to implement (at least you need reliable SMS sending capabilities), but for many users this is much easier.
 Setting up an app and understanding how it works might prove overwhelming.

 ### Enabling 2FA
 One important step, where things can go seriously wrong, is the point when 2FA is enabled for an account.
 At this point you need to make sure the user has understood and has everything set up in working order.
-Usually you require the user to input a one-time password ("loggin in" once), before actually enabling 2FA for the account.
+Usually you require the user to input a one-time password ("logging in" once), before actually enabling 2FA for the account.

 ### Account recovery
 Phone numbers change, and phones break, go missing and get stolen - sooner or later you will need to recover an account for a user.
-If you make it [too easy](http://shubh.am/how-i-bypassed-2-factor-authentication-on-google-yahoo-linkedin-and-many-others/) you might as well not have passwords at all - too hard, and a lot of users will end up locked-out.
+If you make it [too easy](http://shubh.am/how-i-bypassed-2-factor-authentication-on-google-yahoo-linkedin-and-many-others/) you might as well not have passwords at all.
+Make it too hard, and a lot of users will end up locked-out.

 Google, for instance, allows users to print a list of back-up codes.